17. Example [nuxt-20]: Porting the [vuejs-22] example

 .catch((error) => {

-// we propagate the error to the [Main] view
+// the error is traced back to the [Main] view

 this.$emit('error', error)